What is COBRA?

 What are my payment options for my COBRA premium?

-- Log in to your My Benefits account and set up an ACH withdrawal, which is an automatic withdrawal from your chosen bank account.
+- Log in to your My Benefits account from your mobile device to make a payment.

 Call our automated telephone system at (800) 688-2611, where you can make a payment over the phone.
 You may also receive your open invoices, paid through date and other account information.